huangminghuang/ansible-docker-connection/README.md

 # Docker connection plugin for Ansible (obsolete)

+## Fork Note:

+This is a fork of the original Docker connection plugin (https://github.com/lorin/ansible-docker-connection) for Ansible 1.9.x.
+Although there is an official Docker connection plugin now, it's still in the development branch as of September 2015.
+If you want to use the Ansible stable version, this plugin is your best shot.

 ## Note: Ansible now ships with a Docker connection plugin

 There is now an [official Docker connection plugin](https://github.com/ansible/ansible/pull/11650).
 Please use that code instead of the one in this repo, which is obsolete.